 Spark Plug Gapper

 This tool isn’t strictly necessary if you have a feeler gauge, but it’s a lot easier to handle.
 If you haven’t guessed, you use this tool to check the gap of your spark plug, a simple effective tool.
 Picture links to Amazon.com.

 Now, this tool is a must-have if you’re removing the flywheel.
 Why would want to remove the flywheel?
 Sometimes the flywheel key shears, it prevents your engine from starting.
 The key is really cheap and it’s easy to fix when you’ve got this tool.
 Picture links to Amazon.com.

 OEM Briggs & Stratton shear key, pack of 3.
 I don’t know why they pack 3, you’ll only use one.
 Picture links to Amazon.com.

 Briggs & Stratton Armature

 But don’t order an armature without first checking your engine number or part number.
-Briggs have many different armatures that look similar, ordering by sight isn’t advised.
+Briggs has many different armatures that look similar, ordering by sight isn’t advised.
 Picture links to Amazon.com.

 Briggs & Stratton Plug